awahdat/webpage/_posts/2025-02-10-How-much-would-Trump's-tariffs-cost-you?.md

 <br/><br/>

-### The following chart shows Trump's tariff burden by Sociodemographics
+### Trump's tariff burden across demographic groups

+The following chart shows Trump's tariff burden across demographic groups (in terms of dollars).
+It is to be noted that the tariff burden is regressive because lower-income households allocate a higher share of their after-tax income to consumption.
+The chart shows significant disparities in the tariff burden across demographic groups.
+For example, married couples, Asian households, those in the 35-44 age bracket, urban residents, and households with higher education will face the highest tariff burden.

 <div style="min-height:1236px" id="datawrapper-vis-NVi0G"><script type="text/javascript" defer src="https://datawrapper.dwcdn.net/NVi0G/embed.js" charset="utf-8" data-target="#datawrapper-vis-NVi0G"></script><noscript><img src="https://datawrapper.dwcdn.net/NVi0G/full.png" alt="Trump's Tariff Burden for a Median Household, by Demographics.
 Using after-tax median income: Census 2023 " /></noscript></div>